• How it works

 1. Unjustified Deductions: Landlords must return security deposits promptly and provide itemized deductions for any withheld amount.
 If tenants believe deductions are unjustified, they can file complaints.

 2. Failure to Return Deposits: Landlords must return the security deposit within the legally specified time frame after lease termination.
 If they fail to do so, tenants can file complaints.
+In California, landlords must return the security deposit within 21 days and provide an itemized deduction statement with receipts, photos, or supporting repair documents for withheld amounts

 Habitability is among the basic tenant rights.
 So are privacy and freedom from discrimination.
 When a landlord neglects habitability issues or encroaches on a tenant’s right to peaceful enjoyment of the property, filing a complaint can be crucial to resolving the situation.